fabri1983/eternity2_solver/README.md

 	```sh
 	git clone https://github.com/oracle/graal.git .
 	```
-	- you will need python2.7 to be in your PATH:
+	- you will need python2.7 to be in your PATH.
+	- build the Graal VM
 	```sh
 	SET JAVA_HOME=c:\java\jdk-11.0.1
 	echo %JAVA_HOME%